ngimb64/Kloud-Kraken/README.md

 ## Usage

 - Make a copy of the `config.yml` file in the config folder to avoid modifying original
-- Ensure there is wordlist data in the `load_dir`, a `hash_file_path` for the hash file to crack, and any other needed components specified in the `config.yml` file
+- Ensure there is wordlist data in the `load_dir`, a `hash_file_path` for the hash file to crack, and any other needed components specified in `config.yml`
 - Ensure to use `instructions.yml` as a reference when configuring the recently made copy
+- Despite the tool not supporting Hashcat combinator mode (1), it can be easily achieved locally and combined with other wordlist data using the usual straight mode (0)
+  - `hashcat --stdout -a 1 <left_wordlist> <right_wordlist> > combinator_out.txt`

 Run the project:
 ```